ShepherdCode/IEEE.BIBM.2020/notebooks/README.md

-# Jupyter Notebooks
+# Jupyter notebooks by table.
-## Paper:
-Exploring Neural Network Models for LncRNA Sequence Identification.
-Jason Rafe Miller & Donald A. Adjeroh.

 ## Table I:
 See data.